poseidon/typhoon/docs/addons/ingress.md

 app3.example.com -> tempest-ingress.123456.us-west2.elb.amazonaws.com
 ```

-Find the ELB's DNS name through the console or use the Typhoon module's output `ingress_dns_name`.
+Find the NLB's DNS name through the console or use the Typhoon module's output `ingress_dns_name`.
 For example, you might use Terraform to manage a Google Cloud DNS record:

 ```tf
 resource "google_dns_record_set" "some-application" {